SaptanshuHackathons/technex-hackathon/Widget/README.md

-# Astra Widget - Reusable React Component
+# Astra Widget - Embeddable AI Chatbot for Documentation

-A beautiful, customizable chatbot widget for React applications.
-Built with the compound component pattern for maximum flexibility.
+A beautiful, customizable AI chatbot widget that developers can embed in their documentation sites.
+The widget scrapes your docs, generates embeddings once, and uses RAG to answer user questions.

 ## Features

+- 🤖 **AI-Powered Q&A** - RAG-based responses from your documentation
+- 📚 **One-Time Indexing** - Embeddings are generated once, reused for all chats
 - 🎨 **Beautiful Default UI** - Polished, modern design out of the box
 - 🔧 **Fully Customizable** - Clerk-like appearance API for theming
 - 🧩 **Compound Components** - Rearrange layout or build custom UIs